8 Tips for Setting Career Goals for the New Year

 Think of the New Year as a time to make a fresh start, and then take advantage of that energy.
 Here are some activities to help you to establish new career goals.

-3. Check Out What Your Friends Do.
-Do you have friends with jobs that sound like something you might be interested in?
-Activate your curiosity about the work lives of people in your social network.
+4. Check Out What Your Friends Do.
+Activate your curiosity about the work lives of friends and people in your social network.
 Think about the roles of colleagues, suppliers, or clients that might be a good fit for you, and interview them about the nature of their work.
 Share your skills list with them, and ask for help brainstorming career options that might be worth considering within their sector.
 Ask your contacts for introductions to people they know who are in fields that interest you, and inquire about the possibility of meeting for an informational interview.

 For most people, career focus won't come as an epiphany from soul searching in isolation, but rather through active engagement with career resources and people in the work world.
 So why not start the New Year off with an active campaign to find some new career options?